jin-take/juxtaphony_project_english/README.md

 >With the advent of COVID-19 in 2020, throat microphone usage has expanded into other areas such as Hospital Emergency Rooms [1], Retail & Restaurants.
 This is because universal face mask usage and clear plastic physical dividers to enforce social distancing, has made face to face communications much more challenging with people having to raise their voice significantly to communicate.

+# What does the Juxtaphony Project do?
+"Jaxtaphony" is a word coined by combining "Jaxta" and "osteophony".